-These first-year expenses could cost as much $2835 over and above what it costs to buy your Shar Pei puppy.
+These first-year expenses could be as much $2835 over and above what it costs to buy your puppy.

 Shar Peis have a life expectancy of between eight and ten years.
 During the course of your dog’s life, you can expect to pay about $15,930 in expenses.

 As may be obvious, pet ownership is a huge investment and not something you should just jump into without considering if you can really afford it.

 Conclusion: Should You Buy a Shar Pei Dog?

 Shar Peis are cute canines generally cherished for their wrinkles and their protective demeanors.

 They can make great guard dogs and a wonderful addition to your home if you are sure that you can afford all the costs associated with pet ownership.

 If you’re ready to buy a puppy, ensure you look for a reliable breeder that has performed the necessary health checks to guarantee that you’re buying a healthy dog that will lead a long life.

 Do you have a Chinese Shar-Pei at home?
 We would love to learn more about him and where you got him.
 Please tell us all about your dog in the comments below.